sarasoikkeli/MacroPred/README.md

 pip install -r requirements.txt
 ```

-- rdkit
-- mordred
-- pandas
-- sklearn
-- boruta
-- joblib
-- numpy (v.<1.24.0 - newer versions have compatibility issues with mordred calculator due to the deprecation and removal of numpy.float & numpy.int attributes)

 Ensure that Python 3 is installed on your system and that all required dependencies are satisfied before running the script.

 ## User guide